rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### an
-- Used by modules: sku_management, masters_crud, customers, locations
+- Used by modules: customers, locations, masters_crud, sku_management
 - Files: 4
 - Functions using this table:
   - update_customer in puvi-backend/puvi-backend-main/modules/customers.py